Leaflet/Leaflet/examples/extending/extending-leaflet.md

 ## Leaflet architecture

 Let's have a look at a simplified UML Class diagram for Leaflet 1.0.0.
-There are more than 60 javascript classes, so the diagram is a bit big.
+There are more than 60 JavaScript classes, so the diagram is a bit big.
 Luckily we can make a zoomable image with a `L.ImageOverlay`:

 {% include frame.html url="class-diagram.html" %}